Our new fundraisers, BTFL Calendars

 This one shows Simba the blind gelding being ridden bareback.
 On the inside are single pictures of some of the rescues.
 There are 4 different calendars with different pictures, there is 1 calendar with pictures of horses when they came in and when we got them back to health.
 Cost is $15/ea or 2/$25

-Thank you to all our wonderful volunteers, supporters, and followers for making 2012 a huge success!
+Thank you to all our wonderful volunteers, supporters, and followers for making 2013 a success!

 The mission of Beyond the Fence Line Equine Rescue Inc. is to provide a program of horse rescue and/or support for physically or psychologically abused, neglected, troubled, or abandoned horses and to provide rehabilitation, retraining, and placement for horses into foster or permanent homes or into our retired horse riding and care program.
 Our riding and care program is designed to educate individuals on proper handling, riding, and caring techniques for horses.
 In support of these efforts Beyond the Fence Line will employ and promote natural horse keeping and training methods.
 Beyond the Fence Line seeks to increase beneficial human and equine relationships through animal/human interaction and education.